-Based on WSP's geotechnical desktop study, the proposed Phefumula Emoyeni One WEF site is suitable for the operation of a wind energy facility.
+Based on this desktop study, the proposed Phefumula Emoyeni One grid connection site is considered suitable for development.

 A "very low to medium" negative impact was assessed, from a geotechnical perspective.
-Post-mitigation, the assessed impact decreases significantly to "very low."
+Post-mitigation, the assessed impact decreases significantly to "very low".

-A geotechnical site investigation must be undertaken to provide detailed geotechnical information for the design of the proposed structures and roads.
+A site-specific geotechnical investigation must be undertaken to provide detailed geotechnical information for the design of the proposed structures.